Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Methodologies

 \subsection{Deep Neural Network for Image Stream}

 In this paper, we advocate the use of an end-to-end DNN as a pressure image stream classifier to achieve both human sleeping posture and dynamic activity recognition.
 CNN is one of the leading solutions for image classification problems.
 However, how to handle the temporal relationship between images after 2D convolution is still an open problem.
-In pressure image classification tasks, the sample is 3D tensors $\mathcal{I} \in \mathbb{R}^{n \times m \times d}$ and the label is $\mathcal{Y} \in \mathbb{N}$, where $n$ is the image length, $m$ is the width, and $d$ is the channel. $\mathbb{R}$ and $\mathbb{N}$ are real number set and natural number set, respectively.
-The length $n$, width $m$, and channel $d$ of the pressure image are determined by the actual manufacture of the pressure sensor e-mat.
-While the classification tasks proposed in this paper are based on an image stream, also known as video, the sample is a 4D tensor $\mathcal{V} \in \mathbb{R}^{n \times m \times d \times j}$, where $j$ is a customized number of images in the stream, depending on the application requirements.
-In this paper, the sample dimensions are $27 \times 27 \times 1 \times 10$.
-Considering the nonlinear resistance characteristics of the Velostat material, the image stream generated by SPeM depends not only on the pressure distribution of human activity but also on the electrical sensitivity of the Velostat based on the resulting pressure distribution.
-Specifically, the resistance sensitivity is higher when the activity generates greater pressure, and the pressure is applied for a shorter time, and vice versa.
-Considering the task of human sleep posture recognition with a large pressure distribution area and a lengthy application time, even if it is a static human activity, the stream still presents different pressure images due to the nonlinear resistance characteristics of Velostat.
+In pressure image classification tasks, the sample is 3D tensors $\mathcal{I} \in \mathbb{R}^{n \times m \times d}$ and the label is $\mathcal{Y} \in \mathbb{N}$, where $n$ is the image length, $m$ is the width, and $d$ is the channel. $\mathbb{R}$ and $\mathbb{N}$ are real numbers and natural numbers, respectively.
+The length $n$, width $m$, and channel $d$ of the pressure image are determined by the actual manufacture of the e-mat.
+Although the classification tasks proposed in this paper are based on an image stream, also known as video, the sample is a 4D tensor $\mathcal{V} \in \mathbb{R}^{n \times m \times d \times j}$, where $j$ is a customized number of images in the stream, depending on the application requirements.
+In this paper, the dimensions of the sample are $27 \times 27 \times 1 \times 10$.
+Considering the non-linear resistance characteristics of the Velostat material, the image stream generated by SPeM depends not only on the pressure distribution of human activity but also on the electrical sensitivity of the Velostat based on the resulting pressure distribution.
+Specifically, resistance sensitivity is higher when the activity generates greater pressure and the pressure is applied for a shorter time, and vice versa.
+Considering the recognition of human sleep posture with a large pressure distribution area and a lengthy application time, even if it is a static human activity, the stream still presents different pressure images due to the nonlinear resistance characteristics of Velostat.
 In addition to the above two factors of activity and Velostat nonlinear characteristics, possible secondary factors include the subject's personal habits, noise, etc.